lucasMR-dev/express-ra-apirestful/README.md

         "email": "my_email",
         "password": "my_password",
-        "isActive": true, # Either your login request will be rejected "acess_type": "admin" # So we get all privilages at once let set it to admin }
+        "isActive": true, # Either your login request will be rejected "access_type": "admin" # So we get all privilages at once let set it to admin }
 ```
 - Now we will be able to Login into the Admin Panel and update our Profile information